MSC Far East, USNS City of Bismarck Visit Learning Center in Thailand

-PATTAYA, Thailand—Civilian mariners assigned to expeditionary fast transport ship USNS City of Bismarck (T-EPF 9), receive a tour of the school during a community outreach event at the Learning Center of the Human Help Network Foundation in Pattaya, Thailand, Nov.
+Members of Military Sealift Command (MSC) Far East and civilian mariners assigned to expeditionary fast transport ship USNS City of Bismarck (T-EPF 9) visited the Learning Center of the Human Help Network Foundation in Pattaya, Thailand, to interact with children during a community outreach event, Nov.
 7, 2024.

-(U.S. Navy photo by Grady T. Fontana)
+City of Bismarck is in Thailand conducting routine maintenance and supporting the U.S. 7th Fleet.

+While the ship was under maintenance, the team travelled to the Learning Center for a day of fun and games with the children, which was facilitated by Navy League Siam in Pattaya.

 |Date Taken: